zuozhenggh/learning-library/developer-library/multicloud/verrazzano/access-application/access-application.md

     ![Advanced](images/27.png " ")

 4. Select *grafana.vmi.system.default.XX.XX.XX.XX.nip.io(unsafe)*.
-If you are the not getthing this option for proceed, just type *thisisunsafe* without any space.
+If you are the not getting this option for proceed, just type *thisisunsafe* without any space.

     ![proceed](images/28.png " ")